kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_yaml_files/README.md

 # YAML files

 In our hello-world demo we created a pod and service object by feeding yaml files into kubectl.
+But what is yaml?

 Yaml is just a markup language like xml or json.
 The Yaml syntax is used for writing data in a structured way.
 I recommend taking look at the [Ansible website's yaml guide](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) if you want to learn about the syntax.